OSGeo/gdal/doc/source/drivers/vector/hana.rst

 default, rather than evaluating them internally when using the ExecuteSQL() call on the OGRDataSource, or the -sql command option to ogr2ogr.
 Attribute query expressions are also passed directly through to HANA.
-It's also possible to request the ogr Pg driver to handle SQL commands with the :ref:`OGR SQL <ogr_sql_dialect>` engine, by passing **"OGRSQL"** string to the ExecuteSQL() method, as the name of the SQL dialect.
+It's also possible to request the ogr HANA driver to handle SQL commands with the :ref:`OGR SQL <ogr_sql_dialect>` engine, by passing **"OGRSQL"** string to the ExecuteSQL() method, as the name of the SQL dialect.